stacyyuu/reading-notes/README.md

 Important characteristics of a growth mindset is:
 * Being open-minded to feedback and constructive criticism
-* Welcoming challenges and have determination to overcome them
+* Welcoming challenges and having determination to overcome them
-* Be inspired and learn from others who had suceeded
+* Being inspired and learning from others who had suceeded

 These important steps allow you to continuously grow in your field and everyday life.